bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

 where a file that contains an autoloadable class should be located and how it should be named (rules 6-7).

-A code base is a PSR-4 compliant "Autoloadable Code Base" if it satisfies the following rules:
+A code base is a PSR-4 compliant autoloadable code base if it satisfies the following rules:

 1. The code base MUST document how to find one or more corresponding directories